justinethier/cyclone/docs/User-Manual.md

          (if test
              (begin result1 result2 ...)))))

 Alternatively a low-level explicit renaming (ER) macros system is also provided that allows defining macros using Scheme code, in a similar manner as `defmacro`.
-This macro system provides the convenience functions `(rename identifier)` to hygienically rename an identifier and `(compare identifier1 identifier2)` to compare two identifiers.
+This macro system provides the convenience functions `(rename identifier)` to hygienically rename an identifier and `(compare identifier1 identifier2)` to compare two identifiers:

     (define-syntax when
       (er-macro-transformer